THE STORY BEHIND THE STORY

 Click here to Preorder

 As the pandemic continued and I began teaching in continually- evolving and different ways, I started thinking of other horror stories to write.
 A short story called "Gods of Flesh and Blood" was the next one I wrote, which I plan to edit and submit soon, and the other was a story inspired by my days when I was fully virtual.
 Our school had adopted a hybrid teaching model at the start of the year, so we were teaching both in-person students and virtual students; however, there were weeks when we had to pivot to 100% virtual instruction, and the longest one came at the beginning of November 2020, just days after that highly-volatile

 presidential election.
-Most of the teachers taught from home during this time, but because my two-year-old daughter was across the street at daycare (and I absolutely could not teach from home and be a dad and expect both to be even close to successful), I was at school, one of the few people still there.
+Most of the teachers taught from home during this time, but because my two-year-old daughter was across the street at daycare (and I absolutely could not teach from home and be a dad and expect both to be successful), I was at school, one of the few people still there.
 I remember pacing my room and reading Stephen King novels before school and during my lunch time; I remember walking the empty halls and gymnasium during my prep period, an eerie journey to be sure, and thinking, I should write a haunted school story, and thus began my journey toward writing (un)Reality, a horror novella meant to capture my experience teaching and being a father and husband during that awful time.
-As with most haunted house (in this case, haunted school) stories, there is a lot of this writer's inner-workings (my fears and anxieties) placed behind the monsters inhabiting this tale, so as I've been writing this novella, I've not only aimed to scare but also--if you'll pardon the metaphor--exorcise some of the demons that have been haunting my mind since March 2020.
+As with most haunted house (in this case, haunted school) stories, there is a lot of this writer's inner-workings (my fears and anxieties) placed behind the monsters inhabiting this tale, so as I was writing this novella, I not only aimed to scare but also--if you'll pardon the metaphor--to exorcise some of the demons that had been haunting my head since March 2020.